sonalake/shotgun/README.md

     java -jar build/libs/shotgun-all.jar \
     -i ~/workspaces/enet/billing-validation

+## Gradle plugin

+There is also a gradle plugin for this: [shotgun-gradle-plugin](https://bitbucket.org/sonalake/shotgun-gradle-plugin/)

 # How is shotgun coherency calculated?
 The **shotgun coherency** is a function of how close to each other the files